-" Is it you ?" she faltered.
+"Is it you?" she faltered.

 He was draped in a black garment which fell from his shoulders to his feet.
 At her cry he threw it off.
-"I forgot," he said, "I found the thing in the sacris-

 "I forgot," he said, "I found the thing in the sacristum and put it on for warmth."